TheJaredWilcurt/inkline.io/src/views/docs/forms/FormGroupView/template.md

 ~~~

 ## Form Group Nesting
 You can nest form groups in order to control the `disabled`, `readonly` and `size` properties of multiple inputs at once.
+All the child inputs of the parent form group will inherit the property.

 <p class="_text-muted">Disabled Form Group</p>
 <i-form-group disabled>